Children and Young People

 If someone in your family is violent or is bullying someone else, the most important thing to remember is that it’s not your fault.
 There are a lot of people who can help you and your family.

 If you would like to talk to someone about how you feel about what’s happening in your family, Childline runs a free phone service.
-Just ring 0800 1111 or click here to go to the domestic violence pages on their website.
+Just ring 0800 1111 or click here to go to the domestic abuse pages on their website.
 The people at Childline are used to talking to children with all kinds of troubles.
 They will listen to what you have to say and give you the best help they can.

-It includes lots of information to explain what domestic violence is, how it affects you and where you can go for more help.
+It includes lots of information to explain what domestic abuse is, how it affects you and where you can go for more help.
 It also has a virtual refuge where you can explore the rooms and see what life is like inside a refuge.

 Domestic Abuse and Young People